asc-csa/MOPITT-Tutorial/README.md

 The purpose of this tutorial is to help demonstrate the process of accessing the SCISAT data, preparing it for use, and to show some basic data analysis and visualisation using the MOPITT data aboard Terra.
 This tutorial uses measurements of carbon monoxide in the troposphere as analysis data.

+<a href="https://mopitt.physics.utoronto.ca">More information on the MOPITT instrument - University of Toronto</a>

 ## Quick Start

 1. Setup a virtual environment or conda environment with the following version of python